 The next thing to consider is the wireless security standard that the router supports.
 This standard is what encrypts the data going between your device and the router, and helps protect your personal and private information.

 If you have to put a password in when connecting to your wireless router, then you are already using one of these standards.
-Over the years, there have been a number of wireless security standards, including WEP, WPA, WPA2 and WPA3.
-The most common security standard in use today is WPA2, which has been around since 2004.
+Over the years, there have been a number of wireless security standards, including WEP, WPA, WPA2, and WPA3.
+The most common security standard in use today is still WPA2, which has been around since 2004.

 Wired Ports